OAuth2 in Datadog

 5. From the redirect_uri, make a POST request to the Datadog token endpoint that includes the authorization code from Step 4, the code_verifier from Step 3, your OAuth client ID, and client secret.

-• In order to build the URL for this post request, use the site query parameter that is provided on the redirect to your redirect_uri.
+• To build the URL for this post request, use the domain query parameter that is provided on the redirect to your redirect_uri.

 6. Upon success, you receive your access_token and refresh_token in the response body.
 Your application should display a confirmation page with the following message: You may now close this tab.